emilbjornson/massivemimobook/Code/README.md

 This code package will be revised if we find typos and errors.
 This file keeps track of the changes and the Github version control functionality can be used to identify the exact changes.
 If you find an error, please contact Emil Bjornson at emil.bjornson@liu.se

+## Version 1.05, 2019-04-17

+Correcting a few errors in the code comments and adjusting the syntax in a few files to remove Matlab warnings.

 ## Version 1.04, 2018-10-12

 Correcting errors in section7_figure26.m and section7_figure27.m related to the generation of random subarrays.
 The error changed the horizontal scalings in Figures 7.26 and 7.27, which have been updated in the book, but the qualitative results are the same.